 Each month, the editor of the ABT selects one article to post online.
 These articles are freely available to interested readers at ABT online.

-We invite your manuscripts, and offer the following article categories:
+To prospective ABT authors, we invite your manuscripts in the following article categories:

 a.
 Research on teaching alternatives, including evaluation of a new method, cooperative learning, concept maps, learning contracts, investigative experiences, educational technology, simulations and games and biology standards

 b.
 Social and ethical implications of biology and how to teach such issues, genetic engineering, energy, pollution, agriculture, population, health care, nutrition, sexuality, and gender, and drugs

 c.
 Reviews and updates of recent advances in the life sciences in the form of an “Instant Update” that bring readers up-to-date in a specific area

 d.
 Imaginative views of the future of biology education and suggestions for coping with changes in schools, classrooms and students